 Tandazani Dhlakama

-Dhlakama is Beit Scholar.
-She holds an MA in Art Gallery and Museum Studies from the University of Leeds, UK (2015) and a BA in Fine Art and Political Science, Magna Cum Laude from St. Lawrence University, USA (2011).
+Tandazani is a Beit Scholar and holds an MA in Art Gallery and Museum Studies from the University of Leeds, UK (2015) and a BA in Fine Art and Political Science from St. Lawrence University, USA (2011).
+She serves as a member of the NESR Foundation Artistic Committee in Luanda, as well as the ARAK Foundation Advisory Committee in Doha.